infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for Android.md

 ### Non-text context

 Each UI element should include a description that describes it's purpose.
-It is important that all element presented on the screen have the description provided, especially the ones that are important for the functionality of the screen on which they are presented.
+It is important that all elements presented on the screen have the description provided, especially the ones that are important for the functionality of the screen on which they are presented.
 That way, screen readers such as TalkBack can announce these labels to users who rely on these services.

 If an element exists on the UI only for decorative purposes it is recommended that you set its `contentDescription` to "null" or `android:importantForAccessibility` to "no" for devices running Android 4.1 and higher.